imLogM/guoshi_competition/README.md

-# guoshi competition
+# guoshi quantitative investment tool

-A quantitative investment tool for guoshi competition.
+A quantitative investment tool based on RSI and BOLL.

 ## Environment
 * Python 3.6